Slow Cooker BBQ Beans are cooked low and slow to bring out the best flavors! They’re sweet, tangy, smokey, and hearty.

 Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Call Me Pmc makes no guarantees to the accuracy of this information.

-I updated this post from an earlier version dated August 14, 2013.
-I made new photos and simplified the recipe instructions.
+I updated this post from an earlier version dated August 14, 2013, with new photos and simplified the recipe instructions.

 Slow Cooker BBQ Beans